WU-BIMAC/OmeroImporterPy-docs/docs/source/index.rst

 The :doc:`usage` reads metadata that has been entered into a :doc:`usage2` with the help of the :doc:`usage3`.

-If you wnant to use these tools check out the :doc:`installation` section.
+If you want to use these tools check out the :doc:`installation` section.

 .. note::